charleshong3/charleshong3.github.io/blog/autocomp.md

 # Applying Autocomp to Gemmini (Not Gemini\!)

-To be clear, Gemmini isn’t a chatbot or an AI model.
-It’s an open-source hardware generator developed by researchers at UC Berkeley for building custom tensor accelerators.
+To be clear, [Gemmini](https://github.com/ucb-bar/gemmini) isn't a chatbot or an AI model.
+It's an open-source hardware generator developed by researchers at UC Berkeley for building custom tensor accelerators.
 Gemmini is ideal for evaluating Autocomp because:

 * **Performance.** It generates accelerators with performance comparable to commercial hardware.
-* **Customizable.** It’s open-source, so we can tweak hardware design, modify the software stack and generate detailed performance data.
+* **Customizable.** It's open-source, so we can tweak hardware design, modify the software stack and generate detailed performance data.
 * **Simulation Support.** It integrates with fast and cycle-accurate hardware simulators (specifically FireSim).
 * **No Data Contamination.** Its low-resource nature makes it challenging to directly prompt LLMs.

-In this blog, we optimize matrix multiplication (GEMM) code to illustrate Autocomp’s performance.
+In this blog, we optimize matrix multiplication (GEMM) code to illustrate Autocomp's performance.
 Check out our paper for the complete set of results, which covers a broader set of workloads including convolution and fine-grained linear algebra kernels.

 | Baseline | Description |
 | :---- | :---- |